ChRe777/CleanCode/drafts.md

 ## Costs

-IBM System Science Institute says to find a bug in costs for instance 1 Dollar and in production 100 Dollar.
+IBM System Science Institute says to find a bug costs for instance in production 100 times more then in design phase.

 Design 		  1x
 Impl 		 10x
 Testing 	 15x
 Production 	100x

+(see "The Ourageous Cost of Skipping TDD & Code Reviews" from Eric Elliot)

 ## Mission